Radin-System/Management_App/README.md

 ## Change Configs

     Make sure to change the configurations on the config.ini in .configfiles folder after running the app once.

+## Run Application
+    ```sh
+    python3 server.py
+    ```

 ## Contributing